The AI-Enhanced Team of the Future

 So, what is the answer to the question, “Do we still need development teams now that AI agents can write, test, and deploy code?”

 The future team is not smaller.
-It is broader, more empirical, and closer to the customer—and it wins by learning faster than the market changes.
+It is broader, more empirical, and closer to the customer.
+It wins by learning faster than the market changes.